jipiboily/monologue/README.md

 **THIS README IS FOR THE MASTER BRANCH AND REFLECTS THE WORK CURRENTLY EXISTING ON THE MASTER BRANCH.
 IF YOU ARE WISHING TO USE A NON-MASTER BRANCH OF MONOLOGUE, PLEASE CONSULT THAT BRANCH'S README AND NOT THIS ONE.**

+** LOOKING FOR HELP TO UPGRADE TO RAILS 5 AND FIX EVERYTHING ** See issue https://github.com/jipiboily/monologue/issues/314.
+Happy to pay $100 to get back on track and get it working with Rails 5 and clean.

 -

 Monologue is a basic, mountable blogging engine in Rails built to be easily mounted in an already existing Rails app, but it can also be used alone.